 POTENTIALLY life-saving information for the emergency services can be accessed thanks to 'Message in a Bottle' tubs to be handed out across North Ayrshire.

-Christina Malcolmson, of the Largs Dementia Friendly group, said: "The help bottles are a national scheme used by emergency services.
+Christina Malcolmson, of the Largs Dementia Friendly group, said: "The emergency help tubs is a national scheme used by emergency services.

 "Designed to encourage people to keep their personal and medical details on a standard form, along with any repeat prescription, in a bottle within their fridge.